boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/asana.md

    > **NOTE:** If permission is denied, the account will not be accessible from the dashboard.

-3. Set a name to identify the account and click **Next**.
+3. Provide a name to identify the account and click **Next**.
 4. You have successfully authorized your connection.
 Click **Connect** to continue with the data source connection.
-5. To connect via existing account, refer [Connected Accounts](/working-with-data-sources/data-connectors/asana/#connected-accounts-for-oauth-data-sources).
+5. To connect via an existing account, refer [Connected Accounts](/working-with-data-sources/data-connectors/asana/#connected-accounts-for-oauth-data-sources).

 > **NOTE:** If you need to connect to another account, click **Connect New Account.**